 What Was The Impact Of The DOJ Formal Opinion Of 2011 On US Gambling Laws?

-While it made owning online sports gambling businesses federally illegal in the United States, clarification was provided that actually strengthened the states’ rights position concerning all other forms of state regulated online gambling.
+While it once made owning online sports gambling businesses federally illegal in the United States, clarification was provided that actually strengthened the states’ rights position concerning all other forms of state regulated online gambling.
 The formal opinion by the Department of Justice actually lessened the scope of the Federal Wire Act, therefore allowing states’ rights to pick up the mantel concerning US based online gambling initiatives.

 One of the main effects the DOJ’s clarification of the application of the law had was to define it as a sports betting specific issue online, opening the door for states to regulate and legalize other online gambling ventures such as online casino games and poker rooms.
 States like New Jersey, Delaware, and Nevada have already acted in this manner and started regulating and legalizing such businesses.